-All teaching staff receive training in speech and language needs when they join the school - all staff have had a refresher in speech and language needs within the last 2 years.
+All teaching staff receive training in speech and language needs when they join the school - all staff have had a refresher in speech and language needs within the last 3 years.

-We conduct individual student forums with teaching and support staff, which are run by our Educational Psychologist who discusses the presenting difficulties of the child and then the strategies to use to best meet that child's needs.
+We conduct individual student forums with teaching and support staff, which are either run in-house by the SEND team, the Year team or by our Educational Psychologist who discuss the presenting difficulties of the child and then the strategies to use to best meet that child's needs.

-Greenshaw has a very strong CPD (continuing professional development) program whereby all staff are constantly researching and discussing ways to improve their teaching.
+Greenshaw has a very strong CPD (Continuing Professional Development) program whereby all staff are constantly researching and discussing ways to improve their teaching.
 There is a large emphasis on quality teaching in the classroom, with the aim to meet the vast majority of pupil need in lessons.

-5.10 Securing equipment and facilities
+2.10 Securing equipment and facilities

-Greenshaw works very closely with external agencies to ensure we have the right level of provision should a pupil require some additional equipment to support their SEND.
+Greenshaw works very closely with external agencies to ensure we have the right level of provision should a pupil require some additional equipment to support their SEND, for example Sensory Impairment Service provide support for hearing impairment.

-5.11 Evaluating the effectiveness of SEND provision
+2.11 Evaluating the effectiveness of SEND provision